YeabkalW/dump/README.md

-this is a systems devolopment script
+this script will show the current working directory